 How one charity engages staff with Facebook’s Workplace

-Facebook’s Workplace has given Plan International an intuitive platform for highlighting their work around the world, bringing staff together and helping them feel proud of what they’ve achieved collectively.
+Plan International is using a new platform to highlight their work around the world, bringing staff together and helping them feel proud of what they’ve achieved collectively.

 As one of the world’s largest global non-government organisations, Plan International’s staff work in more than 70 countries to protect and support the world’s most vulnerable children, tackling issues ranging from child marriage and girls’ education to sexual health and helping children during emergencies.